alifarah94/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

-What do you care about?
+What do you care about?:
+ Health

-What do you know about?
+What do you know about?:
+ Technology

-What decisions do you face?
+What decisions do you face?:
+ What food to eat, what medication to take

 ## Seven templates